clj-kondo/clj-kondo/doc/ai/adr/0003-backward-arg-type-inference.md

 `{:op :and :specs [..]}` in `:args`, joining the existing spec operator family (`:rest`, `:keys`).
 The specs vector is insertion ordered with record-time dedup, for deterministic output.
-When the cache is synced, `types/resolve-inferred-arg-types` resolves each `{:op :and}` entry to a concrete spec via `types/resolve-inferred-spec`: look up the callee's `:args` in idacs (possibly itself inferred, so chains), guard cycles with a seen set, intersect the contributions.
-This is the twin of `resolve-return-types`, which flattens deferred `{:call ..}` return tags in the same `update-defs` walk, and it keeps an invariant: the cached `:args`/`:ret` vocabulary is plain tags plus `:rest` and `:keys`, so older versions read caches written by newer ones.
+When the cache is synced, `types/resolve-types` walks every var's arities once, resolving each `{:op :and}` arg entry to a concrete spec via `types/resolve-inferred-spec`: look up the callee's `:args` in idacs (possibly itself inferred, so chains), guard cycles with a seen set, intersect the contributions.
+The same walk flattens deferred `{:call ..}` return tags, and keeps an invariant: the cached `:args`/`:ret` vocabulary is plain tags plus `:rest` and `:keys`, so older versions read caches written by newer ones.
 An earlier revision resolved lazily in the linters phase, which leaked `{:op :and}` into the cache and made older binaries warn "No matching clause: :and" per affected call.
 The spec op dispatch in